pan1kt/GamingTweaks/README.md

 ##   Overclocks

 Overclocks increase system performance and decreases latency,<br/>
-At least CPU overclock is mandatory in 2020 <br/>
 No secret right?
 BIOS for CPU and RAM oc, Afterburner/Inspector for GPU oc <br/>
 Test stability with: <br/>
 [Download OCCT 5.4.2](https://www.ocbase.com/download.php) <br/>